Kentucky Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Grayson County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Grayson County that you need to transfer you would only need to order our forms once for all of your properties in Grayson County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Grayson County you only need to order once.

 Gift deeds convey title to real property from one party to another with no exchange of consideration, monetary or otherwise.
 Often used to transfer property between family members or to gift property as a charitable act or donation, these conveyances occur during the grantor's lifetime.
 Gift deeds must contain language that explicitly states that no consideration is expected or required.
 Ambiguous language, or references to any type of consideration, can make the gift deed contestable in court.